-The Board of Directors has adopted a written charter (the "Charter of the Audit Committee") setting out the responsibilities of the Audit Committee, which include, among other things, (i) reviewing the financial statements of the Corporation and public disclosure documents containing financial information and reporting on such review to the Board of Directors, (ii) ensuring that adequate procedures are in place for the review of the Corporation's public disclosure documents that contain financial information, (iii) overseeing the work and review the independence of the external auditor and (iv) reviewing, evaluating and approving the internal control procedures that are implemented and maintained by management, including those designed to identify and manage the significant risks associated with the activities of the Corporation.
-A copy of the Charter of the Audit Committee is attached to this Annual Information Form as Appendix A.
+The Board of Directors has adopted a written charter (the "Charter of the Audit Committee") setting out the responsibilities of the Audit Committee, which include, among other things, (i) reviewing the financial statements of the Corporation and public disclosure documents containing financial information and reporting on such review to the Board of Directors, (ii) ensuring that adequate procedures are in place for the review of the Corporation's public disclosure documents that contain financial information, (iii) overseeing the work and reviewing the independence of the external auditor and (iv) reviewing, evaluating and approving the internal control procedures that are implemented and maintained by management, including those designed to identify and manage the significant risks associated with the activities of the Corporation.
+A copy of the Charter of the Audit Committee is attached to this Annual Information Form as Appendix A and is available on the Corporation's website at www.dollarama.com.